Lewis Hamilton wins Chinese Grand Prix

 The Dutchman started in 16th position after a suffering engine troubles during a disastrous qualifying session Saturday.

-But a stupendous first lap saw him claim nine places as he moved up to seventh.
+But a stupendous first lap saw him race up the field.
 At one stage he was pushing Hamilton for the lead before falling back and succumbing to pressure from Vettel.

 "It was a very challenging race but I really enjoyed it," Verstappen said when speaking from the podium.
 "I think I overtook nine cars in the opening lap so it was a very good race for me."